Learning Speed Adaptation for Flight in Clutter: Experiments

 \subsection{Simulation Experiments}

-We benchmark three approaches in the simulation experiments: (i) the proposed 'agility policy + model-based planner backbone', (ii) the backbone planner EGO-planner with constant agility (i.e., constant ${v}^{\dagger}$), and (iii) the handcrafted cost function-based (non-learning) environmental adaptive planner EVA-planner \cite{quan2021eva}, where the default parameters in the cost function are used, and all parameters that EGO-planner shares with it are set equal to those of EGO-planner.
+We benchmark three approaches in the simulation experiments: (i) the proposed 'learned policy + model-based planner backbone', (ii) the backbone planner EGO-planner with constant speed constraint (i.e., constant ${v}^{\dagger}$), and (iii) the handcrafted cost function-based (non-learning) environmental adaptive planner EVA-planner \cite{quan2021eva}, where the default parameters in the cost function are used, and all parameters that EGO-planner shares with it are set equal to those of EGO-planner.